 You can continue to use personalisation

-In much the same way as marketing automation can be personalised, so can sales sequences.
+In much the same way as digital marketing automation can be personalised, so can sales sequences.
 Use your buyer personas to inform the content of your email templates.
 For example, you can tweak your tone of voice and the content in your email to match the persona you’re targeting.

 As long as you continue to refine and improve the content in the emails you send out and do more of what works well, you should be able to strike the perfect balance between an email that feels personal but which also addresses the shared goals and challenges of a number of your potential prospects.